coreos/butane/docs/examples.md

       mode: 0644
 ```

-This example creates a file at `/opt/file3` whose contents are read from a local file `local-file3` on the system running FCCT.
-The path of the local file is relative to a _files-dir_ which must be specified via the `-d`/`--files-dir` option to FCCT.
+This example creates a file at `/opt/file3` whose contents are read from a local file `local-file3` on the system running Butane.
+The path of the local file is relative to a _files-dir_ which must be specified via the `-d`/`--files-dir` option to Butane.

 <!-- butane-config -->
 ```yaml